olwend/CV/Olwen.md

 Compare The Market [Energy workflow](https://energy.comparethemarket.com/energy/v2/)

-I worked on the delivery tests for [Meerkat Movies](https://www.comparethemarket.com/meerkat/movies) This was challenging as due to hard deadline to coincide with the press releases and marketing campaign.
+I worked on the delivery tests for [Meerkat Movies](https://www.comparethemarket.com/meerkat/movies) This was challenging due to a hard deadline to coincide with the press releases and marketing campaign.

 #### Education